-Why extreme heat and air pollution matters?
+Why extreme heat and air pollution matter?

 Existing research gaps

-Many of the global and regional models currently in use for weather prediction have biases in their output fields such as aerosol concentrations, temperature and humidity, partly due to their coarse spatial resolution and partly because they do not account for the local factors that affect air quality and weather, for example irrigation.
+Many of the global and regional models currently in use for weather and climate prediction have biases in their output fields such as aerosol concentrations, temperature and humidity, partly due to their coarse spatial resolution and partly because they do not account for the local factors that affect air quality and weather, for example irrigation.
 The coupling of land-atmosphere and lake-land processes is also poorly represented in traditional models typically allowing only one-way interaction and feedback.
 Even more importantly, aerosol-radiation and aerosol-cloud-precipitation interactions are highly simplified, which lead to over- or under-estimation of relevant atmospheric and near-surface fields.

 What is the solution?